 Distribution and occurrence: Grows in dry sclerophyll forest; west to Gilgandra district.

-NSW subdivisions: CC, NT, CT, NWS, CWS, SWS
+NSW subdivisions: CC, NT, CT, ST, NWS, CWS, SWS

 Other Australian states: Qld Vic.